alandefreitas/futures/docs/continuations.md

 ## Continuation stop

 Like the [async] function, the function [then] might return a future type with a [stop_token].
+This happens whenever:

-This happens whenever 1) the continuation function expects a stop token, or 2) the previous future has a stop token.
+1) the continuation function expects a stop token, or
+2) the previous future has a stop token.

 In the second case, both futures with share the same [stop_source].

 --8<-- "docs/references.md"